podit-services/services_mass_label_printing/README.md

-# This module provides functionality of mass label printing
+# This module provides functionality of mass label printing [Odoo 16]
 This module provides functionality of mass label printing

 Install these libs: